 *** Lesson Details ***

-I offer lessons that cover just about every aspect of flute-playing.
+I offer lessons that cover just about every aspect of playing the Western concert flute.
 Students can expect to become well-rounded musicians who are knowledgeable about flute technique, tone, music theory and history.
 I use the Rubank Method with handout supplements.

 The biggest changes I've seen in my students after a few months is a better understanding of how to practice efficiently as well as improved tone.
 Furthermore, every year many of my students earn superior ratings of 1 on their UIL solos.